 I would say that my feeding story began long before I was a mom, long before I even ever attempted to breastfeed my first born, a beautiful, healthy baby boy who was born at 36 weeks—catching us all by surprise.

-my mom cooing at my baby brother while she would breastfeed him, and I remember hearing how wonderful this experience was.
-These stories and memories generated a warm and fuzzy feeling within me
+I remember my mom cooing at my baby brother while she would breastfeed him, and I remember hearing how wonderful this experience was, about the loving bond it created and you could see what nurturing looked like.

 I literally remember crying out in (toe curling) pain as my baby latched on in the middle of the night, nipples so sore that I would fear showering because the water coming down would make me recoil in pain.
-I remember my scrawny baby unable to thrive and put on any weight.
-Worst of all, I remember feeling that nobody had warned me about me any of this...!
+I remember my scrawny baby unable to thrive and gain weight.
+Worst of all, I remember feeling completely ashamed and unprepared.